Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 ## Write shebangs according to context

-If you are a system administrator and write a system-wide script, you probably want to reference the binaries shipped with your system, not the ones in PATH.
-Never ever trust PATH.
-PATH is a user-land variable.
+If you are a system administrator and write a system-wide script, you probably want to reference the binaries shipped with your system, not the ones in `PATH`.
+Never ever trust `PATH`. `PATH` is a user-land variable.
 Users can **and will** change it.
 If just for the fun of it, I create a symlink to `/bin/true` and place it into `~/.local/bin/python3` what do you think will happen to your script?
 Well I'm probably really fucking dumb for doing this and I don't know why you accepted that I use your server, but that doesn't change the fact that it is dangerous.

-If you already know you want to use the executable located in `/usr/bin` then do so, don't rely on PATH.
+If you already know you want to use the executable located in `/usr/bin` then do so, don't rely on `PATH`.

 Now if you are writing an executable script designed for regular users, things are different.
 You want people to download an run your script, no matter where